hphelion/documentation/cli.unix.block-storage.md

     $ hpcloud volumes:remove kweller
     Removed volume 'kweller'.

-For complete information on all the UNIX CLI for HP Helion Cloud block storage commands (and all the other UNIX CLI for HP Helion Cloud service commands), please take a look at the [UNIX CLI for HP Helion Cloud Reference](/cli/unix/reference).
+For complete information on all the UNIX CLI for HP Helion Public Cloud block storage commands (and all the other UNIX CLI for HP Helion Public Cloud service commands), please take a look at the [UNIX CLI for HP Helion Public Cloud Reference](/cli/unix/reference).

 ##Related topics